MicrosoftDocs/msteams-docs/msteams-platform/samples/app-templates.md

 ## Staff Check-ins

-Staff Check-ins is a [Power Apps](/powerapps/powerapps-overview)-based app that enables oversight communication between your business and field personnel.
+Staff Check-ins is a [Power Apps](/powerapps/powerapps-overview) based app that enables oversight communication between your business and field personnel.
 Staff can easily provide time-critical information and status updates on either a scheduled or ad-hoc basis directly from Teams.
-The app supports real-time location, photos, and notes as well as reminder notifications and automated workflows.
+The app supports real-time location, photos, notes, reminder notifications and automated workflows.

 [Get it on GitHub](https://github.com/OfficeDev/microsoft-teams-apps-staffcheckins)